How To Create Your Own Niche Price Comparison Sites

 If cycling, beer, and parcel deliveries can be profitable price comparison sites just about ANY other product can be too.

-- Not so much time spent on content creation in terms of blog posts or reviews so good for people who don't like to spend forever writing.
+Not so much time spent on content creation in terms of blog posts or reviews is so good for people who don't like to spend forever writing.

-- Lots of niche opportunities available for smaller sites with less competition (e.g. shoes, beer, wine, colleges etc).
+Lots of niche opportunities are available for smaller sites with less competition (e.g. shoes, beer, wine, colleges, etc).

 How These Sites Deliver Value